namhyung/uftrace/README.md

 Features
 ========

-It traces each function in the executable and shows time duration.
+Traces each function in the executable and shows time duration.
 It can also trace external library calls - but usually entry and exit are supported.
 Optionally it's possible to trace other (nested) external library calls and/or internal function calls in the library call.